John Godina

-John Carl Godina (born May 31, 1972) is an American shot putter, whose record includes three World Championship wins and two Olympic medals.
-He also competes in discus.
+John Carl Godina (born May 31, 1972) is a retired American shot putter, whose record includes three World Championship wins and two Olympic medals.
+He also competed in discus.
 Godina was born in Fort Sill, Oklahoma.

-High school years
+Early life

 While attending Cheyenne Central High School in Cheyenne, Wyoming, Godina was a letterman in football and outdoor track and field.
 He was an All-State honoree, and an All-American in both sports.
+His high school personal bests in shot put and discus were 63 ft and 210 ft 4 in, respectively.